djeedai/bevy_rome/bevy_keith/README.md

 Freeing ourselves from the Piet interface however allows a better integration with Bevy, and to limit the scope of the primitives supported to those of interest for UI, allowing for faster prototyping.

 Text rendering leverages Bevy's own `TextPipeline<T>`, and therefore shares the same texture atlases as regular text rendering (`Text` components).
-However, `bevy_keith` specializes it as `type KeithTextPipeline = TextPipeline<CanvasTextId>`, mapping each text to an ID inside a canvas rather than an `Entity` like the default Bevy text pipeline does; this allows drawing multiple texts per `Canvas` without having to spawn one `Entity` per text.
+However, 📦 `bevy_keith` specializes it as `type KeithTextPipeline = TextPipeline<CanvasTextId>`, thereby mapping each text to an ID inside a canvas rather than to an `Entity` like the default Bevy text pipeline does.
+This allows drawing multiple texts per `Canvas` without having to spawn one `Entity` per text.

 ## Status